ComradDoge/DogeEU4/README.md

 Join the [Discord](https://discord.gg/DwNbtWY) to report bugs, participate in mod surveys or just lurk and see the changelogs posted.

+Check the [Wiki](https://eu4.paradoxwikis.com/Doge_Shattered_Europa) as it might have information that helps you.

 <br/>
 <a href="https://steamcommunity.com/workshop/filedetails/discussion/2152606065/3115898713372561841/">